dustin10/VichUploaderBundle/Resources/doc/file_namer/howto/create_a_custom_file_namer.md

             namer:              my.namer.product
 ```

-Here `my.namer.product` is the configured id of the service.
+Where `my.namer.product` is the configured id of the service.

-If no namer is configured for a mapping, the bundle will simply use the name of the file that
-was uploaded.